-Ted Bernstein took possession of Simon’s car after his death and drove it for his own use while still registered and insured to the deceased.
-On _________Ted Bernstein while driving Simon’s Porche received a red light citiation that was ultimately issued to Simon Bernstein, post mortem.
-Ted had all of Simon’s mail forwarded and suppressed the citation from the personal representatives of Simon’s estate and never paid the ticket or replied with an affidavit that he was in fact driving the car and not Simon.
-The ticket is still outstanding and unpaid and has resulted in Simon’s license to be suspended and revoked and has placed a stop record on the other car still left in Simon’s name, the 2013 Kia Soul, after numerous requests to release the car to the rightful owner, Josh Bernstein, and properly remove Simon Bernstein Estate from possible exposure.
-Ted has suppressed the mail of Simon that contains the original title and refused to release the title and continues to leave the car un-registered and undrivable and his using it as a bargaining and extortion tool with Petitioner and preventing Petioner’s son the car his grandfather gave him for his birthday two weeks before he passed.
+Theodore Bernstein took possession of Simon’s car after his death and drove it for his own use while still registered and insured to the deceased.
+On _________Theodore Bernstein while driving Simon’s Porsche received a red light citation that was ultimately issued to Simon Bernstein, post mortem.
+Theodore had all of Simon’s mail forwarded and suppressed the citation from the personal representatives of Simon’s estate and never paid the ticket or replied with an affidavit that he was in fact driving the car and not Simon.
+The ticket is still outstanding and unpaid and has resulted in Simon’s license to be suspended and revoked and has placed a stop record on the other car still left in Simon’s name, the 2013 Kia Soul.
+The Kia Soul is not a personal asset of Simon and after numerous requests to release the car to the rightful owner, Joshua Bernstein, and properly remove Simon Bernstein Estate from possible exposure, the siblings now try and claim the Kia as a personal asset of Simon’s despite the fact that they know it was a gift from Simon to his grandson for his birthday.
+Theodore has suppressed the mail of Simon that contains the original title and refused to release the title and continues to leave the car un-registered and therefore notdrivable and Theodore and Spallina have begun using the Kia as a bargaining and extortion tool with Petitioner and preventing Petitioner’s son the car his grandfather gave him for his birthday two weeks before he passed.

 CONFLICT OF INTEREST

-Ted Bernstein is being sued in a lawsuit for several things including___________by his former partner Bill Stansbury.
-According to the allegations propounded by Stansbury several actions of Ted resulted in claims against additional defendants including the Simon Bernstein Estate and the Shirley Bernstein Trust Agreement and Bernstein Family Realty.
-As a co-defendant Ted Bernstein is conflicted with the estates, trusts and business entities as to the outcome of these lawsuits.
-Ted has already shown self-dealing and Petitioner believes paying for his own legal expenses from the estates and trusts in an attempt to represent all parties with one and the same attorney, Alan B. Rose, in direct conflict with the outcome.
-This lawsuit continues to delay distribtutions and closure of the Simon Bernstein Estate and should have been settled over a year ago.
+Theodore Bernstein is being sued in a lawsuit for several things including___________by his former partner Bill Stansbury.
+According to the allegations propounded by Stansbury several actions of Theodore resulted in claims against additional defendants including the Simon Bernstein Estate and the Shirley Bernstein Trust Agreement and Bernstein Family Realty.
+As a co-defendant Theodore Bernstein is conflicted with the estates, trusts and business entities as to the outcome of these lawsuits.
+Theodore has already shown self-dealing in his alleged fiduciary role and Petitioner believes Theodore is paying for his own legal expenses in the lawsuit from the estates and trusts in an attempt to represent all parties with his attorney, Alan B. Rose.
+This lawsuit continues to delay distributions of the estate assets and closure of the Simon Bernstein Estate, which should have been settled over a year ago.
+That the ALLEGED Co-Personal Representatives Spallina and Tescher, who have recently submitted resignation papers and tendered withdrawal papers to this Court to remove them as Co-Personal Representatives have failed to close the estate of Simon timely as ordered by the Court and have failed to file the requisite extension papers either.

 FAILURE TO NOTIFY AND INFORM